-- A 203(k) Rehab Mortgage: One of these might suit you if you're buying or refinancing an existing home that requires repair, modernization, or even rebuilding.
+- An FHA 203k Loan: One of these might suit you if you're buying or refinancing an existing home that requires repair, modernization, or even rebuilding.
 These come in two flavors, but more about those later.

 Common Characteristics of These FHA Construction Loan Types

 The key advantage of both these programs is that they wrap up purchase and construction costs in a single mortgage loan.
 So instead of borrowing once in the form of a short-term loan to buy a site or a run down home and carry out the required construction work, and then repaying that loan by borrowing again in the form of a standard mortgage, you effectively borrow just once.
 And that can mean less administrative work, less stress, and lower fees and other closing costs.
 However, a slightly higher rate may sometimes be payable.

 By the way, "FHA" stands for Federal Housing Administration, which is part of the U.S. Department of Housing and Urban Development (HUD).
 It doesn't lend money itself, but it guarantees mortgage loans made by private lenders to qualified borrowers.